No one said it would be easy to find the hiring manager. Fix it Friday is about helping job seekers do it better.

 Recently, someone commented on a post I wrote:

-There is no way to find a hiring manager or anyone else on the “inside.”
+There is no way to find the hiring manager or anyone else on the “inside.”
 If he does find a human to speak to, he is always instructed to fill out an online application, and there typically is no way to follow up.

 The Problem Is…

 First of all, stop playing the job board game.
 You’ll lose!
 I know it seems like the best and easiest way to find a new job, but did you know:

 - 75% of applicants are weeded OUT by ATS (applicant tracking systems) INFOGRAPHIC here